wp-plugins/ticket-tailor/readme.txt

 > “Ticket Tailor's versatility, intuitive dashboard and friendly customer interface make it by far the best ticket selling vehicle I have used.
 And I've tried most of them.”
 *Mike Manera, Piccadilly Comedy Club.*

+>”@tickettailor Love your service!
+I use it for all my events!”
+*@YogaUncorked via Twitter”

+> “We used TT to help us sell tickets online for a small community music festival on the Isle of Skye.
+Last year we tried (and succeeded, but at a cost of much hard work, loads of hours and reams of paper) to sell tickets manually - by phone, by email, etc...
+This year, we decided to risk taking the plunge to sell tickets online - The Ticket Tailor service was very simple to set up, to create events, to get dashboard reporting on and to integrate with payment services.
+Once events were designed, pasting the 'widget' into the web controls (I used squarespace) was also very simple.
+Customer Service was great (I asked a couple of questions by email about how to set up events and how I could stop my subscription once our event was over) and got replies very quickly with the information I needed.
+Top class.”
+*Steve Nolan, Event Website builder at Ceol On the Croft*

+> “Ticket Taylor Ticked All My Boxes For Selling Tickets Online For An Event” Having recently being tasked with sorting ticket sales for my old colleges reunion, I searched to see if there was on online ticket solution to my dilemma as the former students were now all over UK/world and I had no direct contact for them.
+This is where I found Ticket Taylor.
+On researching other companies of similar attributes, Ticket Taylor came out on top especially in the value for money department.
+On signing up to the package, I soon found the site very easy to use.
+You can also SEO the ticket office to suit direct hits for potential online searches.
+The system is, in my opinion, faultless.
+It made what a thought would be a cumbersome task into something very delightful.
+The process of buying a ticket online was simple.
+I created links from the Facebook page and my website to the online ticket office.
+I could regularly extrapolate information from the data collected by Ticket Taylor.
+I found the e-ticketing system very useful indeed.
+During the use of their system I had little need for help But when I did, their messaging system was simple to use and the small problems I had were dealt with quickly and in a very friendly manor.
+Overall, I would strongly recommend Ticket Taylor to others.
+It makes the task of selling tickets to a non-local audience incredibly easy and is great value for money.
+Already looking forward to using their system again.
+*Steve Purnell, Advanscape.co.uk*

 > “The software is easy to use, looks incredibly professional and the fabulous staff are always in hand to help should you require assistance, I would highly recommend this package to any organisation seeking an easy, professional solution to ticketing.”
 *Diane Schadenberg, Tourettes Action*

+> “Having been an event organiser for five years, booking fees felt like that unnecessary norm.
+I stumbled across Ticket Tailor when I was looking for an alternative to my previous ticketing agent and must say I was very impressed.
+Whist it is simplistic, it works perfectly with very fair monthly rates.
+The customer service is great and we managed to secure our own customised package.
+Would definitely recommend to other event organisers.”
+*Mark Chaffey, Vice-President at KCLBC*

 > “Ticket Tailor makes it quick and easy to sell tickets online.
 The customer service is great, they don’t take a cut on each transaction, and there’s 30% off their monthly plans for charities.
 All round a great service for PTA events.”
 *Tanja Kent, Collis Primary School PTA*